AbhishekSV/100daysofcode/Day 17/README.md

+## Applications:
-# Created a Quiz game based on OOP
+- Created a Quiz game based on OOP
-# Switched dataset to publicly available opentdb.com and slightly modified code to support
+- Switched to publicly available [dataset](https://opentdb.com/)
+    - updated main.py to support the latest changes